Nearing Your Next Act

 Then make sure the plan will provide enough income each year to cover expenses plus some extra cash for fun or the unexpected.

 - Develop a withdrawal strategy

 Now that you know how much savings you have and how much other income is likely to be coming in, figure out how much of your savings to withdraw each year and which accounts the money should come from.

-The Wells Fargo Creating Your Retirement Paycheck will help you figure out what’s right for you.
+The Wells Fargo Income in Retirement pages will help you figure out what’s right for you.

 - Keep saving with retirement savings plans

 Don’t stop putting money away just because you’ll retire soon.
 Make sure you have the right type of Individual Retirement Account for you and try to invest the maximum each year.
 If you have a 401(k) or 403(b) plan at work, aim to contribute the maximum each year there, too.

 - Use the catch-up rules to save more